 The first thing to find out is whether the product will be able to satisfy its users’ expectations and meet your business needs.
-Is there any way to find this out without spending enormous lots of money, time and resources?
-There is one approach which makes it possible to avoid the conventional strategy of investing money into the complete product without preliminary business idea verification.
+Is there any way to find this out without spending enormous lots of money, time, and resources?
+There is one approach that makes it possible to avoid the conventional strategy of investing money into the complete product without preliminary business idea verification.
 It is called “Minimum Viable Product”.

 - 1. What is an MVP?

 - 2. Expected benefits: why does my project need an MVP?

 - 4. How much MVP software development cost?

 - 5. Need help developing an MVP for your idea?